What is Nicotine Salt e-Liquid

 Nicotine salts, also known as nic salt e-liquid, is a relatively new vaping innovation and ideally suited to pod-style vaping devices and all-in-one kits, ie straightforward beginner/intermediate devices with no power adjustments.

-Standard e-Liquid (with freebase nicotine)
+Standard E-Liquid (with freebase nicotine)

 Freebase nicotine is very pure nicotine and it's been the default form for the majority of e-liquid manufacturers (and traditional cigarette manufacturers too).
-You won't see e-liquids labelled as freebase by the way, it's simply e-liquid or e-juice, etc.
+You won't see e-liquids labelled as freebase by the way, it's simply e-liquid or e-juice, etc. Some people call it oil, but this is just a name people use, there is no oil.

 Nicotine Salt E-Liquid

-Where nic salt e-liquid is different is through the addition of benzoic acid, which enables the nicotine content, even at higher levels, to be vaped with a much smoother hit, and at relatively low temperatures, ie without needing to adjust the temperature, hence the suitability to non-variable/non-adjustable devices such as pod systems and AIO kits.
+Where nic salt e-liquid is different is through the addition of benzoic acid, which enables the nicotine content, even at higher levels, to be vaped with a much smoother hit, and at relatively low temperatures, ie without needing to adjust the temperature, hence the suitability to non-variable/non-adjustable devices such as pod systems and AIO (all-in-one) kits.

 Becoming a little more technical, freebase nicotine has a higher pH, which leads to increased alkalinity.
 This increase in alkalinity causes a harsher throat hit, which usually leads to lower levels of nicotine being vaped.